Ricaidito/color-recognition/README.md

 # Color recognition

-Machine Learning model written in Python using PyTorch and scikit-learn capable of classifying the colors in any supplied image.
-Powered by a dataset (`colors.csv`) with color information
+Machine learning model (Neural Network) capable of classifying the colors in any supplied image.
+Powered by a dataset (`colors.csv`) with information about colors.

 ## How to run it